ioskrew/SwiftLayout/README.md

 ### *ah, finally*

-now you can combine `LayoutBuilder` and `AnchorsBuilder` for add subview and make constraint between views, and make applying to view
+Now you can combine `LayoutBuilder` and `AnchorsBuilder` for add subview and make constraint between views, and make applying to view

 - add subview to selfview after `anchors` needs `sublayout`